-Consistent with the Sedona Principles and Rule 1, the party and non-party should confer about potential means of reducing the burden on the non-party associated with preparing a privilege log.33 If a non-party attempts to substantiate its assertion of privilege through an alternative to a traditional privilege log, it must be mindful that it still carries the burden to provide sufficient information to the requesting party to substantiate the privilege assertions.34
+Consistent with the Sedona Principles and Rule 1, the party and non-party should confer about potential means of reducing the burden on the non-party associated with preparing a privilege log.34 If a non-party attempts to substantiate its assertion of privilege through an alternative to a traditional privilege log, it must be mindful that it still carries the burden to provide sufficient information to the requesting party to substantiate the privilege assertions.35 the fact that the discovery Plaintiffs requested here is, at least, of 'moderate relevance' to their claims and defenses ") (internal citations omitted); but see Dell Inc. v.
+DeCosta, 233 F. Supp.
+3d 1, 3 (D.D.C.
+2017) (quashing a subpoena, in part, served on the party's former counsel because it "would impose an undue and disproportionate burden on [former counsel] to prepare a privilege log [for] thousands of documents").